Rodgers, Tonyan lead Packers to 30-16 victory over Falcons

 Todd Gurley’s two touchdown runs couldn’t stop the Falcons from their first 0-4 start since 1999, when they followed a Super Bowl season by going 5-11.
 Atlanta coach Dan Quinn remains confident the Falcons can turn around this season.

-“In my heart, in my head and everything I believe in, I know that we can,’ Quinn said. ”I know that the second quarter of our season will look a hell of a lot different from our first.
+“In my heart, in my head and everything I believe in, I know that we can,” Quinn said. ”I know that the second quarter of our season will look a hell of a lot different from our first.
 That’s in fact what I told the team.
 Nothing’s been decided yet.”

 After blowing two-touchdown leads in the fourth quarter each of the last two weeks, the Falcons never were ahead in this one.
 Green Bay took the lead for good when Rodgers threw a 6-yard touchdown pass to a wide-open Aaron Jones on the game’s opening series.